Coefficientwise Hankel-total positivity of the row-generating polynomials for the output matrices of certain production matrices: Introduction

-Total positivity of matrices is deeply studied and plays an important role in various branches of mathematics.
-The literature on this fascinating subject is extensive such as classical analysis \cite{Sc30}, representation theory \cite{Lus94,Lusztig_98,Lusztig_08,Rie03}, network analysis \cite{Pos06}, cluster algebras \cite{BFZ96,FZ99}, positive Grassmannians and integrable systems \cite{KW11,KW14}, combinatorics \cite{Bre95,GV85}.
+Total positivity of matrices has been deeply studied and plays an important role in various branches of mathematics.
+The literature on this fascinating subject is extensive such as classical analysis \cite{Sc30}, representation theory \cite{Lus94,Lusztig_98,Lusztig_08,Rie03}, network analysis \cite{Pos06}, cluster algebra \cite{BFZ96,FZ99}, positive Grassmannians and integrable systems \cite{KW11,KW14}, combinatorics \cite{Bre95,GV85}.
 We also refer the reader to monographs \cite{Kar68,Pin10} for more details.